-The training presentations are from the HHS Division of Healthcare Quality (DHQ)-sponsored Region II project Infection Prevention Training for Ambulatory Surgical Centers.
+The training presentations are from ODPHP’s Division of Health Care Quality (DHQ)-sponsored Region II project Infection Prevention Training for Ambulatory Surgical Centers.
 Region II consists of New York, New Jersey, Puerto Rico and the U.S. Virgin Islands.
 The trainings were recorded and produced by the Clinical Directors Network (CDN).

 Resources for Outpatient Settings (Ambulatory Care Settings)

 The Centers for Disease Control and Prevention (CDC) recently released “Guide to Infection Prevention for Outpatient Settings: Minimum Expectations for Safe Care” and the “Infection Prevention Checklist for Outpatient Settings”.
 These materials distill existing infection prevention guidance from the CDC and its Healthcare Infection Control Practices Advisory Committee (HICPAC) and represent the minimum infection prevention expectations for safe care in outpatient settings.

 The infection prevention checklist should be used for the following purposes: